sammchardy/python-binance/Endpoints.md

  > * Before using the endpoints, please check the [API documentation](https://binance-docs.github.io/apidocs/#change-log) to be informed about the latest changes or possible bugs/problems.

- > * Not all parameters are mendatory.
-Some parameters are only mendatory in specific conditions/types.
-Check the official documentation the type of each parameter and to know if a parameter is mendatory or optional.
+ > * Not all parameters are mandatory.
+Some parameters are only mandatory in specific conditions/types.
+Check the official documentation the type of each parameter and to know if a parameter is mandatory or optional.

  > * This documentation only includes methods in client.py file.
 Websocket methods haven't (yet) been covered.